tobiasfl/tobias-master-thesis-webrtc/README.md

  - [ ] Scream
  - [x] Come up with your research question(s)
  - [ ] Video and Data flows: classes!  *NOT URGENT*
+ - [ ] RFC869 (Coupled congestion control)
+ - [ ] Coupled cngestions algorithm
+ - [ ] Look algorithm
+ - [ ] Write coupled congestion control in background section
+ - [ ] WebRTC congestion control in background
+ - [ ]
+ - [ ] start with implementation section after background(writing algorithm steps)
+ coupled->webrtc->loss and delay
+ Think about how to design this thing with data and video. write implementation in future tense.
+Always write with we.
+ Evaluation section. put metrics there,(what you want to test) -> look at safiquls paper(fiarness, which index am i gonna use)

  ### Next meeting: